 In this one square you will find most of the great sights of Venice – ranging from the famous Basilica through to the bell tower.
 Despite often being overcrowded St Mark’s Square is truly a magnificent place.

 If you can find a Venetian in the piazza they will gladly tell you that this is the most beautiful piazza in the entire world and they aren’t far wrong.
 It is also strangely enough the only piazza in Venice – all the others are called campi.

 The square dates back to 828 but it was in the twelfth century that the square became recognizably the square of today.
 Thanks to the fall of Constantinople marble suddenly became available on a massive scale and the rulers of Venice went absolutely crazy with it.

 It's great that they did, the result is an immensely beautiful space full of light and color.
 Even at the height of summer I manage to ignore the tourists and transport myself back in time.
 It is actually easy to do, the scale of this piazza makes the tourists seem quite insignificant.

 Changes were made over the following centuries with the addition of various buildings, new paving and statues but the enchanting nature of the Piazza has never been lost.

-Try to visit in the late evening or better still the very early morning (first light is best) when the crowds are less, enjoy the atmosphere, visit all there is to visit and then go to one of the places in our Venice Italy Restaurant Guide for lunch or dinner.
+My advice is to enjoy the atmosphere, visit all there is to visit and then go to one of the places in our Venice Italy Restaurant Guide for lunch or dinner.